absorensen/numbers_go_brrrr/m2_concurrency/s6_more_gpu.md

 The fragment shader is the precursor to the compute shader.
 Knowing where you are on the 2D output surface is tantamount to finding your thread ID.
-Allowing the fragment shader to write to buffers and not just send the fragment to be renddered allows you to save the calculations.
-Once upon a time, scientists thought it would be kind of nice if you could use the GPU, which is a massively parallel device for scientific computing.
+Allowing the fragment shader to write to buffers and not just send the fragment to be rendered allows you to save the calculations.
+Once upon a time, scientists thought it would be kind of nice if you could use the GPU, which is a massively parallel device, for scientific computing.
 So they used fragment shaders in the early 2000's to do stuff like matrix multiplication and FFT's.
 There were a number of research projects in how to do GPGPU, eventually culminating in the official release of CUDA in 2007.